Shiy-Li/Shiy-Li.github.io/_pages/about.md

 News
 ------
+* 2026/01: Our paper on [One-for-All Multi-Agent System Topology Design]() has been accepted by WWW 2026.
 * 2025/11: Our paper on [Autoregressive Generation of Multi-Agent Collaboration Graphs](https://arxiv.org/abs/2507.18224) has been accepted by AAAI 2026 (Oral).
 * 2025/10: Our position paper on [Graph-Augmented LLM-based Agents](https://arxiv.org/abs/2507.21407) has been accepted by IEEE Intelligent Systems.
 * 2025/08: Our paper on [Traning-Free Graph Anomaly Detection](https://arxiv.org/abs/2508.10594) has been accepted by CIKM 2025.